sdiehl/wiwinwlh/tutorial.md

 ---------------------

-Normally the type variables used within the toplevel signature for a function are only scoped to the type-signature and not the body of the function and it's rigid signatures over terms and let/where clauses.
+Normally the type variables used within the toplevel signature for a function are only scoped to the type-signature and not the body of the function and its rigid signatures over terms and let/where clauses.
 Enabling ``-XScopedTypeVariables`` loosens this restriction allowing the type variables mentioned in the toplevel to be scoped within the value-level body of a function